kobotoolbox/kpi/kpi/docs/api/v2/assets/xls.md

-## Returns plain HTML of survey in tabular format
+## Return plain HTML of survey in tabular format